dchandak99/INRIA_Internship/README.md

 right.
 Formal methods have shown very useful to detect errors and ensure their correctness.

-We generally distinguish two families of security properties : trace properties and observational equivalence properties.
+We generally distinguish two families of security properties: trace properties and observational equivalence properties.
 Trace properties verify a predicate on a given trace and are typically used to express authentication properties.
 Observational